 Yes, this is just a different way to diversify your retirement savings.
 If the timing and your situation are right, Roth Conversions may be an appropriate tax-saving way to reduce future RMDs and allow your investments to grow tax-free.

 There are numerous factors regarding when and how much to convert to a Roth IRA.
 You have to analyze to ensure the benefits outweigh the cost of converting.
 To learn more, see our post Learn how to implement a Roth Conversion Effectively.

 Retirement Distribution plan

 You take the account diversification strategy and possible Roth conversion strategy, put them to work, mix in your Social Security benefit, and develop a retirement income recipe.
-At which point, the possibilities are endless.
+At this point, the possibilities are endless.

 If you’re retired and meet all other qualifications, you can begin to withdraw money from your retirement accounts penalty-free.
-Should you take all from the tax-deferred (IRA/401k/403b), all from the tax-free (Roths), or from your brokerage (capital gains tax), or should you take a little from each?
+Should you take all from the tax-deferred (IRA/401k/403b), all from the tax-free (Roths), or your brokerage (capital gains tax), or should you take a little from each?

 Social Security: When will you and your spouse take social security?
-Will you or your spouse take it early, at your full-retirement, age 70, or somewhere in between?
+Will you or your spouse take it early, at your full retirement, age 70, or somewhere in between?